 Dawn nodded.
 "Then let's name it that."

-But it's also a nod to something deeper: Latin and Cuban culture, which have always drawn us in.
+It's also a nod to something deeper: Latin and Cuban culture, which have always drawn us in.
 The way Old Havana feels both relaxed and rhythmic.
-The bold use of color: Frida Kahlo blue against sunbaked clay.
-The indoor-outdoor flow of life, where the kitchen window opens to the world and meals happen in the golden hour.
+The bold use of color.
+The indoor-outdoor flow of life, where the kitchen opens to the world and meals happen in golden hour.
 That effortless ease of spaces designed to live in, not just look at.

 The desert that shaped it all.
 Terracotta earth, blazing light, and 300 days of sun.